-- 4.0 Due Process in Review of Alleged Violations - 4.1 Punitive Sanctions: Only the university President or designated representative shall be authorized to exercise punitive authority over students and in so doing shall be mandated to accord students all the elements of "due process."
-The steps set forth in CSU Executive Order 970, "Student Conduct Procedures of The California State University," shall be followed in the delineation of these matters. - 4.2 Academic Sanctions - 4.21 The instructor involved shall be expected to determine the type of academic sanction for cheating or plagiarism.
+- 4.0 Due Process in Review of Alleged Violations - 4.1 Disciplinary Sanctions: Only the university President or designated representative shall be authorized to exercise disciplinary authority over students and in so doing shall be mandated to accord students all the elements of "due process."
+The steps set forth in the current CSU Executive Order related to student conduct procedures shall be followed in the delineation of these matters. - 4.2 Academic Sanctions - 4.21 The instructor involved shall be expected to determine the type of academic sanction for cheating or plagiarism.
 Usually, "grade modification" shall be used; however, grade modification shall not be considered punishment and shall be used only if the instructor is satisfied that cheating or plagiarism did occur.
 The grade modification shall be left to the discretion of the instructor.
 Grade modification may include (a) a zero or F on the paper, project, or examination, (b) a reduction in one letter grade (e.g., C to D in the course), or (c) an F in the course.
 In addition to grade modification, certain departments or schools may have policies that state that cheating can show unsuitability for the program or profession.
-Students should be made aware of the penalties for cheating and of their appeal rights. - 4.22 Furthermore, before applying grade modification, the instructor should advise the student of the alleged violation and should have reasonable evidence to sustain that allegation.
+Students should be made aware of the penalties for cheating and of their appeal rights - 4.22 Furthermore, before applying grade modification, the instructor should advise the student of the alleged violation and should have reasonable evidence to sustain that allegation.
 Reasonable evidence, such as documentary evidence or personal observation or both, shall be necessary for the allegation to be upheld. - 4.3 When a student is accused of cheating or plagiarism, the instructor should arrange an informal office conference with the student and at that time advise the student of the allegation as well as the evidence supporting it.
 The purpose of the office conference shall be to bring together the persons involved to discuss the situation informally and to decide upon an appropriate solution.
 If more than one student is involved in the incident, the instructor may call the students together to confer as a group if the students so desire.
-All notes and discussions between the student and instructor shall be confidential, except as may be relevant in subsequent campus disciplinary proceedings or subsequent legal action. - 5.0 Disciplinary Record: In order to coordinate information so as to permit appropriate disciplinary action for first-time and repeat offenders, instructors shall contact the Center for Student Rights and Responsibilities (http://csrr.sdsu.edu/) to obtain reporting requirements.
-Instructors should describe violations of this policy according to the requirements stated in EO 969 (http://www.calstate.edu/eo/EO-969.html).
+All notes and discussions between the student and instructor shall be confidential, except as may be relevant in subsequent campus disciplinary proceedings or subsequent legal action. - 5.0 Disciplinary Record: In order to coordinate information so as to permit appropriate disciplinary action for first-time and repeat offenders, instructors shall contact the Center for Student Rights and Responsibilities (http://csrr.sdsu.edu/) to submit the required reports.
+Instructors should describe violations of this policy according to the requirements stated in the current Executive Order related to student conduct procedures. - 6.0 For additional discussion of professional responsibilities of faculty with respect to plagiarism, see University Policies: Faculty, Professional Responsibilities.